Links to voting resources and answers to your questions.

 If you do not see “Received” when you check the status of your ballot, you have two options:

 - You can wait a little longer.
-There may be backlogs and delays in the system, which could affect the speed with which ballots are processed.
+There are steps the Supervisor of Elections must take before they begin processing mail ballots.
+And there may be backlogs and delays in the system, which could affect the speed with which ballots are processed.

 - You can contact the Supervisor of Elections.
 If you mailed your ballot in a timely fashion and the status has not been updated to “Received” after 10-14 days, we suggest you call 727-464-8683 to determine your next steps.